ouktlab/espnet_asr_models/README.md

 * Support Noise-robust models
 * Support batch and streaming models (ContextualBlockTransformer for streaming)
 * Support Kanji-Katakana-Hiragana and Katakana (Syllable-like) character models
+* Recognition of fillers and hesitations (deletion error rate is basically small)

 ## Requirements
 Python and ESPnet are required.